pmaher1/mytutjava/README.md

 Week 4 - Complete

+Week 5 - Some progress, much to do yet

-Week 5-6 - Yet to complete
+Week 6 - Yet to complete

 Week 7-9 - Doesn't open until 8th of September